 Sales to U.S. and foreign federal, state and local governmental agency end-customers have accounted for a portion of our revenue in past periods, and we may in the future increase sales to government entities.
 Sales into government entities are subject to a number of risks.
 Selling to government entities can be highly competitive, expensive and time consuming, often requiring significant upfront time and expense without any assurance that we will win a sale.
 Government demand and payment for our products and services may be impacted by public sector budgetary cycles and funding authorizations, with funding reductions or delays adversely affecting public sector demand for our products.
 Most of our sales to government entities have been made indirectly through our distribution channel.
-Government entities may have contractual or other legal rights to terminate contracts with our distributors and resellers for convenience or due to a default, and any such termination may adversely impact our future results of operations.
-For example, if the distributor receives a significant portion of its revenue from sales to such governmental entity, the financial health of the distributor could be substantially harmed, which could negatively affect our future sales to such distributor.
+Government entities may have contractual or other legal rights to terminate contracts with our distributors and resellers for convenience or due to a default, and, although our contracts with our distributors generally do not contain such termination rights, any such termination may adversely impact our future results of operations.
 Governments routinely investigate and audit government contractors' administrative processes, and, any unfavorable audit could result in the government refusing to continue buying our products and services, a reduction of revenue, fines or civil or criminal liability if the audit uncovers improper or illegal activities.
 Any such penalties could adversely impact our results of operations in a material way.
 Finally, for purchases by the U.S. government, the government may require certain products to be manufactured in the United States and other high cost manufacturing locations, and we may not manufacture all products in locations that meet the requirements of the U.S. government.